Skip to content

 • f5da4c5 — app-lifetime shared-file hash worker replaces per-file shared hash threads

-• 7f5b207 — full shared reloads are deferred/coalesced while shared hashing is active, Shared Files UI refresh is throttled during active hashing, and startup profiling now separates ui.shared_files_ready from ui.shared_files_hashing_done
+• 7f5b207 — full shared reloads are deferred/coalesced while shared hashing is active, Shared Files UI refresh is throttled during active hashing, and startup diagnostics now separates ui.shared_files_ready from ui.shared_files_hashing_done

 • 0aaadbe — shared reload deferral policy is exposed through seams for native tests